Shailendra114/AWS-Cloud-Cost-Optimization---Identifying-Stale-Resources/README.md

 **Answer:** CloudFront supports both the HTTP/2 and HTTP/3 protocols for improved performance and security.
 HTTP/2 enables multiplexing, header compression, and server push, reducing latency and improving page load times.
 HTTP/3, based on the QUIC protocol, further enhances performance by addressing the limitations of TCP-based connections, such as head-of-line blocking and connection setup overhead.
 CloudFront automatically negotiates the appropriate protocol based on client support and optimizes content delivery accordingly.

+# AWS ECR Service (AWS Containerazation service ) :-

+AWS ECR (Amazon Elastic Container Registry) is a fully managed container registry service provided by Amazon Web Services (AWS).
+It allows developers to store, manage, and deploy Docker container images.

+Here's an overview of its key features and functionalities:

+**Private Container Registry:** AWS ECR provides a secure and private registry for storing Docker container images.
+Users can push, pull, and manage container images within their AWS accounts, ensuring confidentiality and control over their image repositories.

+**Integration with AWS Services:** ECR seamlessly integrates with other AWS services such as Amazon ECS (Elastic Container Service), Amazon EKS (Elastic Kubernetes Service), AWS Fargate, AWS CodeBuild, and AWS CodePipeline.
+This integration enables developers to easily deploy containerized applications across AWS infrastructure.

+**Scalable and Highly Available:** ECR is designed to be highly available and scalable, ensuring reliable access to container images for deployment.
+It automatically scales to accommodate increased image storage requirements and provides redundant infrastructure to minimize downtime.

+**Security and Compliance:** ECR offers robust security features, including encryption at rest and in transit, IAM (Identity and Access Management) integration for fine-grained access control, and support for VPC (Virtual Private Cloud) endpoints to ensure secure communication within the AWS network.
+It also integrates with AWS Key Management Service (KMS) for encryption key management.

+**Lifecycle Policies:** ECR supports lifecycle policies, allowing users to define rules for managing container images automatically.
+These policies can help optimize storage costs by automatically expiring or deleting old or unused images based on specified criteria.

+**Docker CLI Compatibility:** ECR is compatible with the Docker CLI, making it easy for developers familiar with Docker to push and pull images to and from the registry using familiar commands.
+It also supports Docker registry API endpoints, enabling integration with third-party tools and services.

+Overall, AWS ECR simplifies the process of managing container images, providing developers with a secure, scalable, and reliable solution for storing and deploying Docker container images in the AWS cloud environment.